yistLin/prove-it/_posts/2019-10-11-prove-that-jacob-represents-a-picture-of-the-spirit-transforming-us.md

 2 Corinthians 3:18
 : But we all with unveiled face, beholding and reflecting like a mirror the glory of the Lord, are being transformed into the same image from glory to glory, even as from the Lord Spirit.

-Genesis 32:25-33 Here we see that Jakob is being transformed during his "wrestling" with God.
+Genesis 32:25-33 Here we see that Jacob is being transformed during his "wrestling" with God.